layoutBox/PinLayout/README.md

 ## Warnings <a name="warnings"></a>
 ### PinLayout's warnings
-In debug, PinLayout will displays warning when pin rules cannot be applied.
+In debug, PinLayout will display warnings when pin rules cannot be applied.

 **Warning reasons**